spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 manually onto an existing Kubernetes cluster.
 The PCG maintains a connection to Palette and directly connects to the infrastructure environment.

-The direct communication channel allows Palette to create clusters using the PCG to facilitate communication with the local infrastructure provider's API.
+The direct communication channel allows Palette to create clusters using the PCG to support communication with the local infrastructure provider's API.

 Once Palette deploys clusters, the clusters require connectivity to Palette.
 The clusters communicate with Palette directly via a local network gateway, or if a proxy has been configured on the PCG, the clusters will inherit the proxy configuration.
 Deployed and active clusters maintain their connectivity with Palette.
-Any actions taken on these clusters using Palette will not require PCG's participation.
+Any actions taken on these clusters using Palette will not require PCG participation.
 This means that if the PCG becomes unavailable, any clusters that are currently deployed will remain operational and still be managed by Palette.

 All Palette deployed clusters will use the PCG cluster during the creation and deletion phase.
 Once a deployed cluster is available, the internal Palette agent will communicate with Palette directly.
 The Palette agent inside each cluster is the originator of all communication, so the network requests are outbound toward Palette.
-The exception is a host cluster creation or deletion request, where the PCG must be involved because it needs to acquire and release resouces provided by infrastructure provider.
+The exception is a host cluster creation or deletion request, where the PCG must be involved because it needs to acquire and release resources provided by infrastructure provider.

 Typically, the PCG is used with Palette SaaS.
 However, a PCG is also required if you have a self-hosted Palette instance